rbebb/LANWeather/README.md

 make build-release
 ```

-This set of steps firsts builds the Rust dynamic library for talking to the NWS API with release flags, installs it to `/usr/lib/`, builds the lanweatherd daemon with release flags linked to the installed library, then installs the daemon binary in `/usr/sbin` and registers it with systemd. **This will automaatically start the weather service.**
+This set of steps firsts builds the Rust dynamic library for talking to the NWS API with release flags, installs it to `/usr/lib/`, builds the lanweatherd daemon with release flags linked to the installed library, then installs the daemon binary in `/usr/sbin` and registers it with systemd. **This will automatically start the weather service.**
 `sudo` is needed for the install steps.

 #### Temperature Sensor